richardbumbury/reverse-madlibs/README.md

 A simple Reverse Madlibs script.
-To run type "example.rb sample.txt" in your terminal.
+To run type "ruby example.rb sample.txt" into your terminal.